Communist International: Theory and practice of "social fascism"

 In Germany, the "social fascism" line had particularly tragic consequences.
 The KPD, under Ernst Thälmann, directed its main fire against the Social Democratic Party of Germany (SPD), even engaging in joint actions with the Nazis against SPD-led governments (e.g., the Prussian referendum of 1931).
 The Twelfth ECCI Plenum in August 1932 was dominated by the German question and a sense of growing crisis, but its resolutions were confused and contradictory, reflecting deep divisions in Moscow over how to respond to the Nazi threat.
 While some leaders like Manuilsky and Kuusinen urged a more flexible united front, hard-liners like Vilhelm Knorin insisted on the primacy of the struggle against the SPD, and no clear line emerged.
 This division in the German labour movement fatally weakened its ability to resist the rise of Adolf Hitler.
 Historian G. D. H. Cole described the policy as "disastrous" and argued it was "largely responsible for Hitler's victory in Germany".

 While some local-level collaboration between communists and social democrats occurred, the official Comintern line remained largely unchanged even after Hitler's accession to power in January 1933.
+The Thirteenth ECCI Plenum in December 1933, held in the aftermath of the German catastrophe, failed to reassess the policy, instead blaming the SPD for the Nazi victory and reasserting the "social fascism" line.
 In response to the SPD executive-in-exile's "Prague Manifesto" of January 1934, which called for revolutionary unity against Nazism, the Comintern maintained its "implacable hostility" and, in an appeal in May, denounced Social Democracy as the "ally of Fascism".
-The Thirteenth ECCI Plenum in December 1933, held in the aftermath of the German catastrophe, failed to reassess the policy, instead blaming the SPD for the Nazi victory and reasserting the "social fascism" line.
 The policy was also influenced by Soviet foreign policy concerns, particularly Stalin's initial fear of an Anglo-French war of intervention and the need to combat social democratic support for such a war, as well as the desire to maintain stable relations with Weimar Germany and prevent its alignment with Western powers against the USSR.